asiv23/cosc310/README.md

 As of the current submission, the project includes methods to add items, increment/ decrement the quantities of items currently in the database, remove items from database, and display the current inventory items in the database.
 We have begun work on report generation, and user creation functionalities.

 ## Feature 1:
 Implemented new tables (sales and suppliers) with respective GUI to add and edit table.
-Connected the tables to the main (test) interface
+Connected the coffee, sales and suppliers to the main (test) interface.

 ## Feature 2: